aubreymoore/CRB-Damage-Survey-Validation/README.md

 In this project I evaluate results of the first automated roadside videosurvey to measure coconut rhinoceros beetle (CRB) damage on Guam.
 Survey results are available in a another GitHub repo, https://github.com/aubreymoore/Guam-CRB-damage-map-2020-10, which stores videos using [LFS](https://git-lfs.github.com/)  and a SpatiaLite survey database.
 The repo also hosts an [online interactive map](https://aubreymoore.github.io/Guam-CRB-damage-map-2020-10/).

+Validation was performed by having a human assign a damge index (0 to 4) to each of 100 tree images at selected at random.
+Human classification was then compared to machine cassification.
+Results yielded 51% accuracy (machine classification in agreement with huma classification) and a 39% false positive rate (where the machine found CRB damage, but the human did not).

+A marked improvement was achieved by adjusting damage ratings based on presence/absence of v-shaped cuts (detected by a second object detector).
+After adjustment, accuracy was increased from 51% to 68% and the false positive rate decreased from 39% to 1%.
+A modified interactive noline map is available here at https://aubreymoore.github.io/new-crb-damage-map.

+### Improvement After Including Info from the V-shaped Object Detector Before Assigning Damage Levels

+See  the [Jupyter notebook](https://github.com/aubreymoore/CRB-Damage-Survey-Validation/blob/main/confusion_matrix.ipynb) which I evaluated results after applying the above rules.
+A marked improvement was achieved.
+After applying the 3 rules, accuracy was increased from 51% to 68% and the false positive rate decreased from 39% to 1%.

 ## METHODS

 I evaluated survey results using the following steps: